WM-Wandering-Minds/WM-Wandering-Minds.github.io/index.md

 layout: home
 hero_image: /assets/background/mosaic.jpg
 hero_title: Software Engineering and Leadership consulting
-hero_subtitle: Do you need help building or scaling your Software Engineering organisation?<br>Or do you need technical leadership to translate your ideas into working products?<br>We can help you with our individual consulting offering located in Berlin or remote!
+hero_subtitle: Do you need help building or scaling your Software Engineering organisation?<br>Or do you need technical leadership to translate your ideas into working products
 hero_cta_url: /consulting
-hero_cta_text: Learn more
+hero_cta_text: Let us help you
 hero_content_image: /assets/monika/profile.png
 ---

-# IT Consulting
+## What is Wandering Minds?

+The name is inspired by the research on creativity in the book "Creativity and the Wandering Mind - Spontaneous and Controlled Cognition - Explorations in Creativity Research" [(link)](https://www.researchgate.net/profile/Louise-Bunce/publication/342474622_Relations_between_imagination_and_creativity/links/5ff82b3645851553a02b15d8/Relations-between-imagination-and-creativity.pdf).
+A wandering mind is often negatively interpreted as a lack of focus, however research suggests that controlled mind wandering can have significant benefits regarding incubation, creative problem-solving, and ideation.

-In the ever-evolving landscape of technology, strong leadership is the cornerstone of success.
-At Wandering Minds, we specialize in guiding software engineering teams towards excellence, empowering them to thrive in today's dynamic environment.
+In the ever-changing landscape of technology, creativity and adaptability are the cornerstone of success.
+At Wandering Minds, we specialise in the engineering leadership needed to guide software engineering teams towards excellence and empowering them to succeed in today’s dynamic environment.

-### Why Choose Us?
+## Why Choose Us?

 1. **Expert Guidance**: We bring years of experience in software engineering leadership and understand the challenges you face and provide tailored solutions to drive your team towards success.